Web Analytics

 • age ranges babies commonly reach gross motor milestones

 These numbers come from processes like growth or metabolism that are tightly controlled by biology, with strong feedback loops.
-As long as you remember to look not just at the average, but at the whole - often wide - range, you can use these numbers as guideposts to gauge how things are going.
+As long as you remember to look not only at the average, but at the whole (often quite wide) range, you can use these numbers as guideposts to gauge how things are going in your family.

-When there are more social factors than biological, averages and ranges are less helpful
+When there are more social factors than biological, averages and ranges are much less helpful

 But other numbers come with too many individual factors at play, many of which are social, not biological.
 For example: